 We are grateful to, and dependent upon, families who, through their gifts of time, treasure, and talent, enhance the quality of education we are able to provide our students.
 At SMCS, we believe that giving of ourselves to others is one of the most fundamental concepts a student can learn and that it is one of the best lessons a Catholic School education can teach.
 We firmly believe that we as a community must lead by example.
-This is why we are implementing this Many Hands Make Light Work policy.
+This is our Many Hands Make Light Work policy.
+The requirement of a minimum number of service hours per family is suspended for the 2022-2023 school year.